 - Success leads to success.
 Like anything, success seems to follow success, as it was with the growth of my tutoring business.
 Maybe it is having something to with Karma?
 Similarly, once your blog starts getting picked up in search engines and catches the eye of more prominent bloggers who link to you, a lot of traffic starts flowing your way.
 When I registered this domain name in April, I was getting about 20 visits a day and had a about 5 subscribers (to my blogspot domain), of which half were probably automated feed bots.
 However once I started actively blogging, commenting on other blogs and “making the effort”, I saw a nice steady rise in traffic that seems to rise every week.
 As of this week, my average visitors per day is 250 and I have 150 subscribers give or take.
 While this may not be much for some, it definitely exceeded my expectations.
 Also, I find that even though I post less frequently now, I get a lot more organic traffic growth as my blog gets more frequently picked up in search engines (thanks to more searchable content) and traffic comes in from various sources.
 I have also learnt a thing or two about search engine optimization (SEO) – a topic for another post if anyone is interested – but the key takeaway is that once you build momentum it is a force unto itself in the positive growth of your blog.

 - Networking and word of mouth is key.
 The way I got most of my tutoring business was through word of mouth.
 There is nothing like a good personal referral to get someone’s trust.
 This extends to the blogging world, and is even more important given the plethora of finance blogs to choose from.
 Word of mouth is equivalent to getting links (the best being a blogroll link) from more prominent sources and is the number one source for building “presence” in the blogosphere.
 I have noticed when I get mentioned in a prominent finance blogs (like MSN Smart Spending, Seeking Alpha, Gather Little by Little or Moolonamy) I get a spike in traffic from that link/reference.
 What’s more is that, that traffic is of much more high quality because it is coming from a trusted source.
 So someone who comes through that source, is more likely to think “If I already like the blogger who is recommending this site, then this is probably a site I would like as well“.
 Another form of networking I have recently started participating in is a blog network.
 You will see many of these where like minded bloggers get together and start a common site with the aim of leveraging the power of the group to build everyone’s presence.
-It still early days for me and the Finance Blog Network I am in, but it is a great concept and even if it does not lead to a lot of traffic it does provide a supportive network of like minded bloggers.

 - Good quality is key.
 Whether it is tutoring or any other part time job, just because it is part time doesn’t mean you can take quality for granted.
 In fact one of they key ingredients in blogging is to write good quality posts.
 You don’t have to be writing at the level of the New York times or Wall Street Journal writers, but you should ensure you have something which is easy to read (conversational style works best for blogs) and grammatically correct for the most part.
 So when you write a post, take the time to review it before you publish.
 You will naturally get better over time as you write more, but always keep an eye out for quality.
 It takes a 100 good posts to be classified as a good writer, but only one or two really bad ones to put your readers off.
 Also, while most people understand you are trying to make some revenue from your blog, try and balance the commercial (20%) with the informational (80%).
 Nothing puts people off like seeing ads all over the place and don’t trick your readers into buying something or promoting a product you don’t believe in because most of them they will see right through your ruse.